+(65) 6394 7696

 INTERNATIONAL MEDICAL UNIVERSITY

-Professor Dato Dr Jai Mohan is Professor of Health Informatics & Paediatrics as well as the Director of Learning Resources at the International Medical University.
+Dato Dr Jai Mohan has been Professor of Health Informatics & Paediatrics at the International Medical University since 2005.He is also Director of the Learning Resources Division of the University.

-He was Team Leader of the joint Ministry of Health – Industry team that developed the blueprint and concept requests for proposals for Malaysia’s ambitious Multimedia Supercorridor Telemedicine (later renamed Telehealth) Flagship Application.
+In 1997, he was appointed Team Leader of the joint government-industry team that developed the Telemedicine Blueprint and concept requests for proposals for the Multimedia Supercorridor (MSC) Telemedicine Flagship Application, one of the seven flagships that launched Malaysia’s ambitious Multimedia Supercorridor.

 FROST & SULLIVAN